-A NC Medicaid beneficiary shall be locked-in to one prescriber and one pharmacy for controlled substances categorized as opiates or benzodiazepines and certain anxiolytics when one or more of the following criteria are met:
+A NC Medicaid beneficiary shall be locked-in to one prescriber and one pharmacy for controlled substances categorized as opiates or benzodiazepines when one or more of the following criteria are met:

 - 1. Beneficiary who has at least ONE of the following: - a.
-Benzodiazepines and certain anxiolytics: six (6) or more claims in two (2) consecutive months. - b.
+Benzodiazepines: six (6) or more claims in two (2) consecutive months. - b.
 Opiates: six (6) or more claims in two (2) consecutive months. - 2.
-Receiving prescriptions for opiates and/or benzodiazepines and certain anxiolytics from three (3) or more prescribers in two (2) consecutive months.
+Receiving prescriptions for opiates and/or benzodiazepines from three (3) or more prescribers in two (2) consecutive months.

-5.14.2 Exclusion from the Beneficiary Management Lock-In Program
+5.14.2 Exclusions from the Beneficiary Management Lock-In Program